fastplotlib/fastplotlib/docs/source/user_guide/faq.rst

 Should I use `fastplotlib` for making publication figures?
 ----------------------------------------------------------

-    No, `fastplotlib` is not meant for creating *static* publication figures.
+    While `fastplotlib` figures can be exported to PNG using ``figure.export()``, `fastplotlib` is not intended for creating *static* publication figures.
 There are many other libraries that are well-suited for this task.

 How does `fastplotlib` handle data loading?
 -------------------------------------------